-Chen, K., Cheng, J. and Harris, P.J.
-(2009) A new study of the Burton and Miller method for the solution of a 3D Helmholtz problem IMA Journal of Applied Mathematics, 74 (2). pp. 163-177.
+Chen, K., Cheng, J. and Harris, Paul (2009) A new study of the Burton and Miller method for the solution of a 3D Helmholtz problem IMA Journal of Applied Mathematics, 74 (2). pp. 163-177.
 ISSN 0272-4960Full text not available from this repository.

 The exterior Helmholtz problem can be efficiently solved by reformulating the differential equation as an integral equation over the surface of the radiating and/or scattering object.
 One popular approach for overcoming either non-unique or non-existent problems which occur at certain values of the wave number is the so-called Burton and Miller method which modifies the usual integral equation into one which can be shown to have a unique solution for all real and positive wave numbers.
 This formulation contains an integral operator with a hypersingular kernel function and for many years, a commonly used method for overcoming this hypersingularity problem has been the collocation method with piecewise-constant polynomials.
 Viable high-order methods only exist for the more expensive Galerkin method.
 This paper proposes a new reformulation of the Burton–Miller approach and enables the more practical collocation method to be applied with any high-order piecewise polynomials.
 This work is expected to lead to much progress in subsequent development of fast solvers.
 Numerical experiments on 3D domains are included to support the proposed high-order collocation method.

 |Item Type:||Journal article|

 |Uncontrolled Keywords:||exterior Helmholtz; boundary integral equation; Burton–Miller; Green theorem; hypersingular operators; collocation method|

 |Subjects:||G000 Computing and Mathematical Sciences > G100 Mathematics

 |DOI (a stable link to the resource):||10.1093/imamat/hxp002|